 Young people experiencing domestic and family violence

-Most families have arguments and family members sometimes don’t get along.
-This is normal, but if an adult in your family is hurting, humiliating, threatening or frightening other people in your family then this could be domestic violence.
+While some families may have arguments, and sometimes family members don’t get along, if an adult in your family is hurting, humiliating, threatening or frightening other people in your family then this could be domestic and family violence.

 How domestic and family violence can make you feel

-When faced with violence or abuse, you may feel:
+When faced with violence or abuse, you might:

 - want to run away or leave home

-- begin to stutter or have trouble talking
+- begin to stutter, or experience problems talking

 - worry about the safety of your family.